Planning a Circle Tour of Lake Michigan

 For places to stay in Green Bay, see Packer country.

-Cruising: The Grande Mariner of the Great Lakes Cruising Company offers an eight-day Magical Lake Michigan cruise from Chicago's Navy Pier that stops in Holland, Beaver Island, Sault Ste.
+Cruising: The Great Lakes Cruising Company offers several Great Lakes cruises that start in Chicago and one from Milwaukee, with stops in Holland, Beaver Island, Sault Ste.
 Marie, Mackinac Island, Sturgeon Bay and Milwaukee.

 Beaches: For more, see America's freshwater Riviera.